 It’s not love at first sight with Cairo.
 The city of over nine million (20 million in Greater Cairo) can be hell for those accustomed to rules, order, and space.
-Cairo is a polluted, chaotic, traffic-chocked mess.
+Cairo is a polluted, chaotic, traffic-choked mess.
 But, in a most peculiar way, Cairo’s unpleasantness is part of its appeal.
 Cairo bursts with vitality.
-I’d hate to live there, but it charged me, gave me energy, and provided me with some extraordinary travel memories.
-Give Cairo a chance, it just might grow on you…or not.
+I wouldn’t want to live there, but it charged me, gave me energy, and provided an extraordinary travel experience.
+Give Cairo a chance; it just might grow on you.

 Here’s a lighthearted guide to surviving Cairo, and even enjoying it.

-Forget what your mother taught you, and go with the (traffic) flow:
+Forget what your mother taught you, and step off that curb:

-We watched with trepidation as groups of Cairines stepped off the curb into the busy intersection, seemingly oblivious to the massive oncoming traffic.
-Magically, cars did stop; mind you, only inches away from the foot-goers.
+We watched with trepidation as groups of Cairenes stepped off the curb into the busy intersection, seemingly oblivious to the massive oncoming traffic.
+Magically, cars did stop—mind you, only inches away from the foot-goers.
 If you don’t want to stand on the curb forever, you need to take the plunge.
 Keep pace with the locals and strategically place yourself so there is a buffer of bodies on the side of the oncoming traffic.
-We survived, that’s all I can say.
+We survived; that’s all I can say.